The Intermittent Volunteer’s Weblog

 if there is love and caring,

-the wet and cold can be more easily endured.
+the wet and wind can be more easily endured.

 it feels so bitterly cold under that bridge,